hakaru-dev/hakaru/docs/examples.md

 ### Latent Dirichlet Allocation

-Below is the LDA topic model.
+Below is the LDA topic model, a form of Bayesian Naives Bayes.

 ````nohighlight
 K = 2 # number of topics